 UNDP supports over 50 countries globally to maximize economic and social benefits and implement environmental and social safeguards in the extractive sector, in line with UNDP’s Strategy for Supporting Sustainable and Equitable Management of the Extractive Industries.
 Our aim is to ensure that natural wealth is used to improve people’s lives.
 We work with all relevant stakeholders to realize this mission.

-Mineral, oil and gas resources bring significant opportunities for countries to achieve development.
-Revenues from resource exploitation provide financing for achieving the Sustainable Development Goals (SDGs) and extractive industry investments can catalyze economic development and diversification, skills development and technology transfer.
+Mineral, oil, and gas resources bring significant opportunities for countries to achieve development.
+Revenue from utilising natural resources in turn provides financing for achieving the Sustainable Development Goals (SDGs); extractive industry investments can catalyse economic development and diversification, skills development, and technology transfer.

-To address the risks and raise awareness, UNDP promotes participation of civil society, women organizations, indigenous peoples and other key stakeholders.
+To address these risks and raise awareness, UNDP promotes participation of civil society, women’s organisations, indigenous peoples, and other key stakeholders.
 We engage companies to align operations and social investments with local development priorities.
-An example of our work to ensure that extraction is in line with international standards on human rights is our Environmental Governance Programme, active in Colombia, Kenya, Mongolia and Mozambique.
+An example of our work to ensure that extraction is in line with international standards on human rights is our Environmental Governance Programme, active in Colombia, Kenya, Mongolia, and Mozambique.